open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 identify the network-level peer, which may be a proxy.

-This attribute should be set when a source of information different from the one used for `net.sock.peer.addr`, is available even if that other source just confirms the same value as `net.sock.peer.addr`.
+This attribute should be set when a source of information different from the one used for `net.sock.peer.addr` is available, even if that other source just confirms the same value as `net.sock.peer.addr`.
 Rationale: For `net.sock.peer.addr`, one typically does not know if it comes from a proxy, reverse proxy, or the actual client.
 Setting